dcourtois/vscode-cmake/Readme.md

 Code convention will *never* please everyone but they are necessary.
 So:

 - Don't bother trying to convince me to change them unless you have a really good point
-- Respect them if you want me to consider pull requests :)
+- Follow them if you want me to consider pull requests :)